jiho/discr/README.md

 ### Analyse data

-Again, open R in your working directory (or open the RStudio project) and load `discr`
+Again, open R in your project directory and load `discr`

     library("discr")